Stereotypes of East Asians in the United States: Hypersexuality and submissiveness

 There has been much controversy about the opera, especially its treatment of sex and race.
-It is the most-performed opera in the United States, where its rank as Number 1 in Opera America's list of the 20 most-performed operas in North America.
-This popularity only helps to perpetuate the notion of the dominant white male over the subjugated East Asian female who can be cast aside and treated as easily dispensable according to Sheridan Prasso in her book, The Asian Mystique: Dragon Ladies, Geisha Girls, & Our Fantasies of the Exotic Orient published in 2005.

-A contemporary example would be Miss Saigon, a 1989 musical by Claude-Michel Schönberg and Alain Boublil, a modern adaptation of Giacomo Puccini's opera Madame Butterfly.
-This musical has been criticized for what some have perceived as racist or sexist overtones.
+It is one of the most performed operas in the United States.
+This popularity only helps to perpetuate the stereotype of Japanese women being self-sacrificing victims to "cruel and powerful" Western men.Butterfly received a modern adaptation in the form of Miss Saigon, a 1989 musical by Claude-Michel Schönberg and Alain Boublil.
+This musical has also been criticized for what some have perceived as racist or sexist overtones.
 Criticism has led to protests against the musical's portrayal of Asian men, Asian women, and women in general.
 It banked a record $25 million in advance ticket sales when it was opening on Broadway.

 According to artist and writer Jessica Hagedorn in Asian Women in Film: No Joy, No Luck, Asian women in golden era Hollywood film were represented as sexually passive and compliant.
 According to Hagedorn, "good" Asian women are portrayed as being "childlike, submissive, silent, and eager for sex".

 In instances of rape in pornography, a study found that young East Asian women are overrepresented.
 It had been suggested that the hypersexualized yet compliant representations of East Asian women being a frequent theme in American media is the cause of this.
 In addition, East Asian women being often stereotyped as having tighter vaginas than other races is another suggested factor.

 Tiger mother

 In early 2011, the Chinese-American lawyer and writer Amy Chua generated controversy with her book Battle Hymn of the Tiger Mother, published in January 2011.
 The book was a memoir about her parenting journey using strict Confucian child rearing techniques, which she describes as being typical for Chinese immigrant parents.
 Her book received a huge backlash and media attention and ignited global debate about different parenting techniques and cultural attitudes that foster such techniques.
 Furthermore, the book provoked uproar after the release where Chua received death threats, racial slurs, and calls for her arrest on child-abuse charges.

 The archetypal Chinese tiger mom is (similar to the Jewish mother stereotype and the Japanese Kyoiku mama) refers to a strict or demanding mother who pushes her children to high levels of scholastic and academic achievement, using methods regarded as typical of childrearing in East Asia to the detriment of the child's social, physical, psychological and emotional well-being.
-This notion of being a tiger mother is also linked to the Asian stereotype of being more left-brained and proficient in the math and sciences.
+According to Marie Moro, Amy Chua links the academic success of Chinese Americans to Tiger mothering.
+Paul Tullis suggests that this assumption is unfounded, and cites a study suggesting that children of purported "tiger parents" actually have slightly worse GPAs than those raised by non-tiger parents.